s0pau/Cosm4J/README.md

 ## Config

-CosmConfig contains the configuration needed for the library.
+AppConfig contains the configuration needed for the library.
-User preferences are loaded from config.properties into ConnectedObject, overwriting the default value if user preference is specified.
+Application settings are loaded from config.properties into AppConfig, overwriting the default value where setting is specified.

-## ConnectedObject
+## DomainObject

-ConnectedObject is the interface for all objects that can be directly accessed/modified via Cosm's restful API.
+DomainObject is the interface for all objects that can be directly accessed/modified via Cosm's RESTful API.

 Each model has a equals, hashcode and deepEquals defined to streamline downstream processing.

-## CRUD Operation on ConnectedObject
+## CRUD Operation on DomainObject

-Each ConnectedObject (model) has a corresponding interface for accessing the API in com.cosm.client.http.api package for all CRUD operations:
+Each DomainObject has a corresponding interface for accessing the API in com.cosm.client.http.api package for all CRUD operations:
 <ul>
 <li>Feed -> FeedRequester</li>
 <li>Datastream -> DatastreamRequester</li>